 Usually, the power of an LED lamp is not directly related to its power factor.
 The power factor of the LED lamp depends on the structure of the driving circuit of the lamp.
 With different circuit structures, the driving power can be the same, but the power factor is different.

-What is the difference between drive power efficiency and power factor in LED lamps?
+What is the difference between driver power efficiency and power factor in LED lamps?

 Although both power factor and conversion efficiency refer to the utilization of a power supply, the difference is huge.